 Students talk about joining through Clearing

-Read about the experiences of three of our students who joined through Clearing.
+Read about the experiences of some of our students who joined through Clearing.

 Masie Rorison – BSc Agriculture